Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Experiments and Analysis

 \subsection{Arbitrary Resolution}

 Here, we evaluate the performance of CLoRF to fuse HSIs at arbitrary spatial and spectral resolutions.
 As shown in Fig.~\ref{fig:aribrtary}, our model is well-trained based in an unsupervised manner, and we can input any scale spatial and spectral position coordinates during the inference stage, obtaining arbitrary resolutions in both spatial and spectral domains.
 We use PSF and downsampling ratio of the same size as in Sec.~\ref{experiment_detail}, but different sizes of SRF (sampled from SRF in Sec.~\ref{experiment_detail}) to synthesize the reduced-resolution LR-HSI ($42\times 42 \times 50$) and HR-MSI ($168\times 168 \times 4$) with Pavia University for training spatial-INR and spectral-INR.
 Then, we predict HR-HSIs of arbitrary resolutions using different scales of spatial and spectral coordinates.
-For a fair comparison, our method is directly compared with bicubic interpolation from the original LR.
+For a fair comparison, our method is directly compared with bicubic interpolation from the original GT.
 As shown in Table~\ref{arb_res}, we can fix spectral resolution to obtain arbitrary spatial resolution, fix spatial resolution to obtain arbitrary spectral resolution, or simultaneously achieve resolutions in both spatial and spectral domains.
 CLoRF performs nearly as well as bicubic interpolation in spatial resolution when spectral resolution is fixed, yet it notably surpasses bicubic when spatial resolution is fixed while achieving spectral resolution.
 Moreover, when simultaneously enhancing resolutions in both spatial and spectral domains, CLoRF consistently outperforms bicubic interpolation.
-From Fig.~\ref{spatial_res}-\ref{spectral_res}, it can be seen that when simultaneously upsampling in both spatial and spectral domains, CLoRF obtains finer details compared to the bicubic interpolation.
+From Fig.~\ref{spatial_res}-\ref{spectral_res}, it can be seen that when simultaneously upsampling in both spatial and spectral domains, CLoRF obtains finer details compared to the bicubic interpolation. {Furthermore, we train a smaller size of data (LR-HSI ($42\times 42 \times 50$) and HR-MSI ($168\times 168 \times 4$) with Pavia University for training spatial-INR and spectral-INR) and infer the desired HR-HSI with spatial super-resolution factor in $\{2, 4, 8, 16\}$ and a fixed spectral upsampling resolution 93.
+Figure \ref{ari_res} demonstrates that the trained CLoRF model successfully super-resolves the original HR-HSI $(168\times 168 \times 50)$ to arbitrary resolutions with a large range of flexibility.
+However, at a super-resolution factor of 16, the image exhibits slight fluctuations within some regions, which shows the inherent limitations.}